openstates/enhancement-proposals/012-improve-entity-matching.md

 - Ensure `bill_identifier` matches the format of the expected Bill per jurisdiction

 Elsewhere:
-- Update LS to OS Script to include `other_names` for Committees that include Chamber, Type, & Both
+- Update Committee Script to include `other_names` for Committees that include Chamber, Type, & Both
-- Update LS to OS Script to include name values that may be overwritten as `other_name` options
+- Update People Script to include name values that may be overwritten as `other_name` options

 ## Copyright